 What to Eat on the 7-Day Detox Diet

 1) What to Eat Before the Diet: Certain foods and drinks such as coffee and sugar are typically phased out before starting the diet in order to avoid headaches and other reactions.
 Find out how to prepare for a detox.

 2) Foods to Eat: Here is a list of foods to eat during a 7-day detox.

 3) Foods to Avoid: A list of foods to exclude on a 7-day detox.

-4) Sample Menu Plan: Although meals made from any of the allowed detox foods are okay, it helps to have a sample menu plan with ideas on what to make.
+4) Sample Menu Plan: Although meals can be made from any of the allowed detox foods, it helps to have a sample menu plan.

 5) Top 20 Detox Foods: Want to know what some of the star players of the diet are?
 Find out our top 20 detox foods and get tips on how to use them.